HugoCornelis/workflow-automation-engine/README.md

 - Integration with Bash completion enables browsing of project-specific _targets_, _commands_, and _configurations_.
 - Integration with `grc` for project-specific _keyword highlighting_.
-- Support for multiple _roles_ for remote execution in a Docker containers or `tmux` sessions.
+- Support for multiple _roles_ for remote execution in Docker containers or `tmux` sessions.